-Any personal data or sensitive personal data provided by you to the PF Counselling Service through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 for the purposes of meeting the legitimate interests of the organisation.
+Any personal data provided by you to the PF Counselling Service through any means (verbal, written, in electronic form, or by your use of our website) will be held and processed in accordance with the data protection principles set out in the Data Protection Act 1998 and the General Data Protection Regulation for the purposes of providing the services you have requested from us, and to meet the legitimate interests of the charity.

 What information do we collect?

-- Counselling Requests – Registering with us to request access to our counselling service can be done online, on paper or in person.
+- Counselling Requests– Registering with us to request access to our counselling service can be done online, on paper or in person.
 Our request process involves providing us with your name, address, telephone numbers and email address.
-We may also request some optional information on your availability, therapeutic issues, and other details which we deem relevant to processing your request.
+We may also request information on your availability, therapeutic issues, and other details which we deem relevant to processing your request.

-- Job opportunities – In order to apply for job opportunities advertised on our website, you may be required to provide your contact details and other personal information contained in your CV (such as employment history and qualifications).
-This information will be treated confidentially, and is only processed for the purpose of considering your job application.
+- Job opportunities– In order to apply for job opportunities advertised on our website and elsewhere, you may be required to provide your contact details and other personal information contained in your CV (such as employment history and qualifications).
+This information is only processed for the purpose of considering your job application and making any offer of employment.

 - Website – We use Google Analytics to collect anonymous data relating to user behaviour and ‘web traffic’ statistics.
 The collection and use of this data by Google Inc. is subject to their own Privacy Policies.